Implicit bias training: Training techniques

 Frequently, follow-up tests of implicit bias are administered days, weeks, or months after the completion of training programs to examine the long-term benefits of these programs.
-The efficacy of these programs is still not clear-cut as researchers continue to test them.
+It is still uncertain whether these programs are effective or not as researchers continue to test them.

 Counterstereotype

-According to a metanalysis of 17 implicit bias interventions, counterstereotype training is the most effective way to reduce implicit bias.
+According to a meta-analysis of 17 implicit bias interventions, counterstereotype training is the most effective way to reduce implicit bias.
 In the area of gender bias, techniques such as imagining powerful women, hearing their stories, and writing essays about them have been shown to reduce levels of implicit gender bias on the IAT.
-Dasgupta and Asagari (2004) found that real-life counterstereotypes, such as going to a women’s college or having female professors, have the ability to decrease bias because the idea that women are intelligent and hard-working is repeatedly reinforced.
-In terms of racial bias, several studies have replicated the finding that training participants to pair counterstereotypical traits such as “successful” with images of black individuals is an effective tool for reducing implicit racial bias.
+Dasgupta and Asagari (2004) found that real-life counterstereotypes, such as going to a women's college or having female professors, can decrease bias because the idea that women are intelligent and hard-working is repeatedly reinforced.
+Regarding racial bias, several studies have replicated the finding that training participants to pair counterstereotypical traits such as "successful" with images of black individuals is an effective tool for reducing implicit racial bias.

-Kawakami, Dovido, and van Kamp (2005) challenged the effectiveness of counterstereotype training when they found that participants actually showed an increase in gender bias after training.
-Rather than using the IAT to assess levels of implicit bias, the researchers asked participants to read a resume and decide if the applicant was qualified for a leadership job because, "when ambiguity exists in an individual's qualifications or competence, evaluators will fill the void with assumptions drawn from gender stereotypes".
+Kawakami, Dovido, and Van Kamp (2005) challenged the effectiveness of counterstereotype training when they found that participants actually showed an increase in gender bias after training.
+Rather than using the IAT to assess levels of implicit bias, the researchers asked participants to read a resume and decide if the applicant was qualified for a leadership job because "when ambiguity exists in an individual's qualifications or competence, evaluators will fill the void with assumptions drawn from gender stereotypes".
 The participants received one of four resumes describing equally qualified candidates.
-The only difference between the four resumes was the name of the applicant—two had female names and two had male names.
-When participants were administered the job application task immediately following counterstereotype training, they were more likely to pick the male candidates over the female candidates, which made it appear as though the counterstereotype training was ineffective.
+The only difference between the four resumes was the applicant's name—two had female names and two had male names.
+When participants were administered the job application task immediately following counterstereotype training, they were more likely to pick the male candidates over the female candidates, making it appear that the counterstereotype training was ineffective.
 However, when the researchers added a distractor task between the counterstereotype training and the job application task, participants selected male and female candidates at an equal rate.
-When participants had to engage in a cognitive task while simultaneously selecting a candidate, they were more likely to select the female applicants.
+When participants had to engage in a cognitive task while simultaneously selecting a candidate, they were more likely to select female applicants.